Is it safe to eat farmed oysters?

 Pipe Clay Lagoon

 - Gardners Bay

 The POMS virus was first detected in Tasmania when it caused a high level of mortalities at an oyster lease in late January 2016, however tests on stored frozen oysters indicated that the virus has been present in the State since at least mid-December 2015.
 POMS can be present in a dormant state having no adverse effect on the animal until triggered by environmental factors such as rising water temperature in summer.
 These frozen oysters had been retained from samples collected under a routine surveillance program conducted by Biosecurity Tasmania for food safety purposes.

 A testing program for POMS virus has been in place within Tasmania since 2012 as part of an ongoing oyster disease surveillance program.
 Testing for POMS undertaken in March 2015 did not identify evidence of the virus.

-The triggers for POMS are unknown but a range of environmental factors may trigger the development of the disease in oysters already infected with the virus.
+The triggers for POMS are unknown but a range of environmental factors, including seasonal rises in water temperatures, may trigger the development of the disease in oysters already infected with the virus.